Somatic Reflections on the Qualities That Sustain Embodied Leadership

 On Safety

-We learned to read a room, stay predictable, and manage our expression.
+We learned to read a room, stay predictable, and manage our expressions.
 We learned how to smooth our edges, soften our truth, or work harder so nothing would be taken away.
+From the outside, this can look like stability.
+But internally, it feels like tension.
+There’s a quiet vigilance that never fully rests.

 Embodied Meaning

-Safety is a state of regulation.
+Safety, in the somatic sense, is a state of regulation.

 Somatic Noticing

-Safety may be noticed through contrast.
+Safety may be most easily noticed through contrast.

-• Where does performance feel necessary?
+• Where does performance still feel necessary in your leadership?

-• Where does honesty feel accessible?
+• Where does honesty feel genuinely accessible?

 Point of Remembrance

-Safety is a capacity that develops internally.
+Safety is a capacity that develops from the inside out.

 Further Reflections